sphinx-gallery/sphinx-gallery/doc/advanced.rst

    set under ``sphinx_gallery_conf`` in ``doc/conf.py`` (:ref:`configuration`).

 It should return a string containing the rST for embedding this figure in the documentation.
-The helper function :func:`sphinx_gallery.scrapers.figure_rst` may be used to help generate rST (see below).
+See :func:`~sphinx_gallery.scrapers.matplotlib_scraper` for an example of a scraper function (click on 'source' below the function name to see the source code).
+The :func:`~sphinx_gallery.scrapers.matplotlib_scraper` uses the helper function :func:`sphinx_gallery.scrapers.figure_rst` to help generate rST (see below).

 This function will be called once for each code block of your examples.
 Sphinx-gallery will take care of scaling images for the gallery